atomizexyz/litepaper/README.md

 **Time In Market**

-FENIX expands XEN staking to indefinite time preference.
+FENIX expands XEN staking to a multi-generational time preference.
 We believe that value is built over long term time horizons.
 FENIX allows you to create daily or multi-generational stakes that can be passed to future generations.

+**Penalty Redistribution**

+FENIX rewards participants that manage their future stakes.
+FENIX also penalizes participants that don't do what they say they are going to do.
+The penalties are redistributed equally to honest participants.

 ## Principles